 He was selected as Lawyer of the Year for Family Law in Oklahoma for 2016 by Best Lawyers® and is one of only 19 attorneys in Oklahoma to be a Fellow of the American Academy of Matrimonial Lawyers™, which means that he is recognized by both the bench and bar as a leading practitioner in the area of matrimonial law.

-All total, Fry & Elder’s acclaimed lineup of attorneys features four lawyers who have garnered Super Lawyers® accolades and three AV-Rated attorneys.
+All total, Fry & Elder’s acclaimed lineup of attorneys features attorneys who have garnered Super Lawyers® accolades and two AV-Rated attorneys.
 If you are looking for the best Tulsa divorce lawyer who is accomplished, distinguished, experienced and professional, contact Fry & Elder today.